Adolf Wölfli

-Adolf Wölfli (February 29, 1864 – November 6, 1930) was a Swiss visual artist who was one of the first artists to be associated with the Art Brut or outsider art label.
-He was diagnosed with schizophrenia and spent most of his life confined to the Waldau psychiatric clinic in Bern, where his involvement with art began.
-He is the creator of a large-scale and extremely complex work that is difficult to categorize.
-Meticulously numbered, dated and organized in handmade books, his paintings and drawings are accompanied by images, texts, numerical calculations, musical notation and geometric symbols, constituting a multidimensional artistic work consisting of approximately 25.000 pages.
-His painting is distinguished for its original and highly idiosyncratic use of color, while his compositions are distinguished for their detailed structure and organization.
+Adolf Wölfli (February 29, 1864 – November 6, 1930) was a Swiss schizophrenic visual artist who was one of the first artists to be associated with the Art Brut (i.e. "rough" or "raw") or outsider art label.
+After being imprisoned for the molestation of a 5-year-old child, and a string of later attempted sexual assaults of children, he was diagnosed with schizophrenia and spent most of his life confined to the Waldau psychiatric clinic in Bern, where he began his art.

+His paintings and drawings include texts, numerical calculations, musical notation, and geometric symbols, all of which he meticulously numbered, dated and organized into handmade books consisting of approximately 25,000 pages.
+His compositions are noted for their detailed structure and organization.

-His work is largely autobiographical and deals with a personal mythology, centered on the fictional creation of his alter ego, Saint Adolf.
+His work is largely autobiographical and mythologizes himself in the form of multiple identities including "Saint Adolf Great Great God", a planetary ruler.

-Early life
+Life

+Childhood

 Wölfli was born in Bowil in Emmental and, according to his autobiography, was the youngest of seven children born to Jacob Wölfli and Anna Freuz, two of whom died young.
 In 1864 his family moved to Bern, where he lived until the age of eight.
 His father was a stonemason and alcoholic who systematically neglected the family and ended up in prison.
 Due to his mother's illness, they returned in 1872 to the community of Shangnau in Emmental, where they worked on separate farms in exchange for food and lodging.

 He was abused both physically and sexually as a child, and was orphaned at the age of 10, after his mother died in 1873.
 He thereafter grew up in a series of state-run foster homes.
 He worked as a Verdingbub (indentured child laborer) and briefly joined the army.
+The accounts of his employers and associates differ, but they provide some insight into Wölffli's personality.
+One colleague described him as a rough and irritable character, often in a bad mood and talking incomprehensibly about the devil, women and other subjects, in such a way that most people thought he was crazy.
+He rarely agreed with his employers and preferred to give orders himself.

+In 1882, his unrequited love for a farmer's daughter, due to her family's rejection, was yet another significant loss with a deeply negative psychological impact.